RoblabWh/argus/README.txt

 README
 ======

-There are several ways to run the image Mapper WebApp.
+There are several ways to run the ARGUS WebApp.

 For Linux Users
 ===============